Home Articles Top 10 Essential Tech Gadgets for Aspiring Architects

 Benefits For Detailed Work

 The BenQ PD3220U is another excellent option, offering a 32-inch 4K display and factory-calibrated color accuracy.
-Its dual-view mode allows us to work in two different color spaces side by side, which is highly beneficial for design consistency across various media.
+Its dual-view mode allows you to work in two different color spaces side by side, which is highly beneficial for design consistency across various media.

 For those looking for a curved display, the Samsung Odyssey G7 provides an immersive experience with its 32-inch screen and WQHD resolution.
-Its high refresh rate and low response time ensure smooth performance, even with the most demanding architectural software.
+Its high refresh rate and low response time give smooth performance, even with the most demanding architectural software.

 Here’s a quick comparison of the recommended monitors: